 1. Taarof Rules

-I see understanding concept of taarof and its larger social context as essential to understand Persian culture.
+I see the understanding the concept of taarof and its larger social context as essential to understand Persian culture.

 It may cause misunderstandings between both parties.
-It can be a source for awkward situations in a social setting.
-That is why it is important for all travellers to quickly understand what taarof is.
+It can be a source of awkward situations in a social setting.
+That is why it is important for all travelers to quickly understand what taarof is.

 2. Hitch-hiking Issue